-Here's What You Can and Can't Do in Victoria During the Latest Five-Day Lockdown
+Here's What You Can and Can't Do in Melbourne During the City's Sixth Lockdown

-The list of restrictions can be a bit overwhelming, so we've broken down just what you can and can't do.
+The list of restrictions can be a bit overwhelming, so we've broken down exactly what you can and can't do.

 For what reasons am I allowed to leave the house?

 Remember those four reasons announced back in March 2020?
-These reasons have been reintroduced, meaning you can only leave home to purchase groceries and other essentials, for care and caregiving, for outdoor exercise and recreation, and for permitted work.
-You can find out more about what classifies as permitted work and restrictions surrounding those workplaces on Victorian coronavirus website.
+These reasons have been reintroduced, meaning you can only leave home to purchase groceries and other essentials, for care and caregiving, for outdoor exercise and recreation, and for authorised work.

-Like in the May and June lockdown, there is also a fifth permissible reason to leave the house: to get a COVID-19 vaccination.
+Like in the May and June lockdown — and in the July lockdown, too — there is also now a fifth permissible reason to leave the house.
+So, you can also head out to get a COVID-19 vaccination.
+You can use this nifty map if you're looking for somewhere to get the jab.

 For how long can I leave the house?